 This is pro poor tourism at its best!

-ASSET's aim is to assist and support small-scale enterprises in tourism to trade fairly and pursue sustainable development, which contributes to the conservation of the physical environment and the social and economic welfare of the community in The Gambia.
-ASSETs goals are to:
+ASSERT's aim is to assist and support small-scale enterprises in tourism to trade fairly and pursue sustainable development, which contributes to the conservation of the physical environment and the social and economic welfare of the community in The Gambia.
+ASSERTs goals are to:

 contribute to improving the tourism product in The Gambia and help to bring development for the country